waterloo-rocketry/omnibus/README.md

 #### Requirements

 Python 3.8 or newer is required.
-For Linux users, python package with C headers (such as `python3-dev`) is necessary.
+For Linux users, a python package with C headers (such as `python3-dev`) is necessary.

 Required Python packages can be installed using `pip install -r requirements.txt`.